-- a) All permanent culverts must be designed in accordance with: - the Waka Kotahi NZ Transport Agency's 'Bridge Manual SPIM/022 Third Edition, Amendment 3' dated October 2018; - ii. the Waka Kotahi NZ Transport Agency 'Stormwater Treatment Standard for State Highway Infrastructure' dated May 2010; and - iii. the Waka Kotahi NZ Transport Agency 'P46 Stormwater Specification' dated 2016. - b) Culverts must be designed and constructed to not adversely affect the ability of a water body to convey flows up to and including one (1%) percent annual exceedance probability (AEP) (1 in 100 year) flood event via the culverts and overland flow paths. - c) Fish passage must be provided in accordance with Condition RFE2.
+- a) Culverts must be designed and constructed to not adversely affect the ability of a water body to convey flows up to and including one (1%) percent annual exceedance probability (AEP) (1 in 100 year) flood event via the culverts and overland flow paths. - b) Fish passage must be provided in accordance with Condition RFE2.